 If you’re a confident DIYer, you can quite easily pry out a few floorboards to make a discreet space for your safe.
-Just watch out for any underlying pipes or cables that might accidentally damage in the process.
+Just watch out for any underlying pipes or cables that might accidentally be damaged.

 #8 Build a Fake Wall to Hide your Safe

-Admittedly, this is a pretty complicated and expensive alternative to bolting your safe to the floor.
+This is a complicated and expensive alternative to bolting your safe to the floor.

-It is a good alternative, however, especially if you want to conceal multiple safes.
+However, it is a good alternative, especially if you want to conceal multiple safes.

 #9 Bolt the Safe to Two Wooden Pallets

 While a thief could dismantle a couple of wooden pallets, doing so will take time, which is in short supply when robbing a house.

 Wooden pallets are strong, durable, and too big to fit through a doorway.
 While this method isn’t as secure as fixing your safe to a steel plate, it’s much cheaper and should prove effective enough unless the thieves come armed with a complete toolbox.